saturneric/GpgFrontend-Manual/src/content/docs/advanced/gnupg-controller.md

 ### Available Options

-1. **Use Binary Mode for File Operations**
+#### Use Binary Mode for File Operations

-   - This option determines the format used for encrypted or signed files:
+This option determines the format used for encrypted or signed files:
 - **Binary Mode**: Produces compact and efficient files, ideal for storage and processing.
 - **ASCII Mode**: Generates human-readable files encoded in ASCII format.
 This is useful for sharing files over email or systems that might corrupt binary files.

-   - **Recommendation**: Use binary mode for local file operations and ASCII mode for file sharing or email attachments.
+Recommendation: Use binary mode for local file operations and ASCII mode for file sharing or email attachments.

-2. **Use Pinentry as Password Input Dialog**
+#### Use Pinentry as Password Input Dialog

-   - GpgFrontend includes a built-in password input dialog designed as a temporary fallback when no external **Pinentry** program is available.
+GpgFrontend includes a built-in password input dialog designed as a temporary fallback when no external **Pinentry** program is available.
 However, the built-in dialog has limitations and may not work for all password input scenarios.

-   - **Recommendation**: Users are strongly encouraged to install a full-featured **Pinentry** program to ensure a seamless and secure password input experience. **Pinentry** is optimized for GnuPG's requirements and provides additional features such as better passphrase caching and hardware token support.
+Recommendation: Users are strongly encouraged to install a full-featured **Pinentry** program to ensure a seamless and secure password input experience. **Pinentry** is optimized for GnuPG's requirements and provides additional features such as better passphrase caching and hardware token support.

-3. **Enable GpgME Debug Log**
+#### Enable GpgME Debug Log

-   - Enables verbose logging for troubleshooting GPG operations via the **GpgME** library.
+Enables verbose logging for troubleshooting GPG operations via the **GpgME** library.
 This is useful for advanced users diagnosing issues in encryption or signing workflows.

-4. **Restart Gpg Agent on Start**
+#### Restart Gpg Agent on Start

-   - Ensures that the GPG agent is restarted whenever GpgFrontend launches.
+Ensures that the GPG agent is restarted whenever GpgFrontend launches.
 This helps avoid issues caused by stale GPG agent processes.

-5. **Kill All GPG Daemons at Close**
+#### Kill All GPG Daemons at Close

-   - Terminates all GPG-related background processes when the application exits.
+Terminates all GPG-related background processes when the application exits.
 This ensures that no sensitive information is cached in memory or accessible after the session ends.

-   - **Recommendation**: Always enable this option for improved security.
+Recommendation: Always enable this option for improved security.

 > **Note**: Changes to any settings in the General tab will require
 > restarting GpgFrontend to take effect.

----

 ## Key Database Tab: Overview